 The UN’s Sustainable Development Goals are important benchmarks for the High Tech Campus.
-‘We strive to be the most sustainable Campus in Europe by 2025,’ De Vocht says.
+‘We strive to be the most sustainable Campus in Europe,’ De Vocht says.
 ‘The Campus revolves around the drive to contribute something meaningful to the world.
 Companies that work here on the latest technologies do so from a deep purpose.’

 To stimulate this development the Campus will adopt a new, proactive role.
 ‘We do so much more than renting out square meters,’ says Managing Director Jan-Willem Neggers.
 ‘We see ourselves as a connector linking together talent, new technologies and sustainable initiatives.
 Only by working together with our partners we can realize this future.’